Last updated on December 16, 2020

 Maybe it goes without saying, but you should be taking planeswalkers highly and putting them in your own deck, too.
 Some of the War of the Spark uncommons are a little less good or have niche roles, but they’re still playable.

-If you’ve been winning with anything I haven’t mentioned here, be sure to leave a comment on this article or Tweet at the Limited Decklists account so we can all see!
+If you’ve been winning with anything I haven’t mentioned here, be sure to leave a comment on this article or Tweet at Limited Decks so we can all see!
+For now, let’s talk about what archetypes are supported in the Arena Cube this time around.

 What the Future Holds